 Did you know that we are a cat-friendly clinic?
-We take special care in our cat patients as we know that they need that extra little something to make their vet visit stress-free and comfortable for them and their owners.
+We are the only internationally recognised cat friendly practice in Central Queensland.
+This means that we have met a range of criteria which qualifies us as a cat friendly practice.
+We take special care of our cat patients as we know that they need that extra little something to make their vet visit stress-free and comfortable for them and their owners.
 Here are some of the things that we do to make cats happy to see us!

 Your kitten should be fed a high quality kitten food.
 Hills science diet or Advance are premium diets that are highly recommended by our veterinarians, as they has all the essential components fot kittens and cats.
 There are numerous other foods available but it is very important that you cat eats dry food +/- canned food that is specific to your pet's lifestage.
 For instance kittens must be fed kitten food up until one year of age.
 After one year of age, they can be gradually transitioned to an adult cat food.
 It is also important for your kitten to have access to fresh, clean water at all times.
 You may choose to allow your kitten or cat to have access to dry food at all times throughout day.
 If your cat becomes overweight you may need to restrict its access to food during the day.
 You pet's primary diet should be dry food, although some people may choose to also feed small amounts of wet food.
 Wet food is to be the secondary component of its diet and can be fed in addition to dry food.
 Remember that wet food is high in calories and therefore only a small amount is required.
 It should not be left to sit out at room temperature for longer than an hour.
 And if it is not eaten during that time please discard the remainder.